What is a virtual debit card? Features to look for

 Step 1: Choose your subscription plan

-With the free Starter plan, you can already issue as many virtual cards as you need.
-If you need more than 10 physical cards or want to profit from cheaper foreign currency exchange rates, you are free to choose the Essential or Professional plan or upgrade your Starter plan at a later point.
+If you need more than 10 physical cards or want to profit from cheaper foreign currency exchange rates, you are free to choose the Essential or Professional plan or upgrade your Launch plan at a later point.

 What do you get with amnis virtual and physical debit cards?